REGEXP_LIKE

 Description of the illustration regexp_like_condition.gif

-• 'm' treats the source string as multiple lines.
-Oracle interprets ^ and $ as the start and end, respectively, of any line anywhere in the source string, rather than only at the start or end of the entire source string.
+'i'specifies case-insensitive matching.'c'specifies case-sensitive matching.'n'allows the period (.), which is the match-any-character wildcard character, to match the newline character.
+If you omit this parameter, the period does not match the newline character.'m'treats the source string as multiple lines.
+Oracle interprets^and$as the start and end, respectively, of any line anywhere in the source string, rather than only at the start or end of the entire source string.
 If you omit this parameter, Oracle treats the source string as a single line.

-• The default case sensitivity is determined by the value of the NLS_SORT parameter.
+- The default case sensitivity is determined by the value of the

 See Also: